Stromboli is a wonderful delight for all food lovers who are looking for an easy and homemade yummy dinner recipes.

 - Tuck dough on sides under the Stromboli, pinching to seal shut.
 Carefully transfer to the parchment lined sheet pan seam side down.

 - Use a knife to cut a few slits along the top of the Stromboli.
-Brush with Roasted Garlic Grapeseed Oil and season with Gourmet Sea Salt: Garlic.
+Brush with Roasted Garlic Grapeseed Oil and season with Herbed Garlic Sea Salt Blend.

 - Bake for about 40 minutes or until crust is golden and crisp.
 Rest for 10-15 minutes before slicing to serve.